-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 What should you do if services are not covered by our plan?

 Our plan covers all medical services that are medically necessary, are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.
+However, before paying for the cost of the service, contact your state Medicaid office to find out if the service is covered by Medicaid.